gpizzutoa/ShopEasy_281481/README.md

 - **itemCosts and singleItemCosts**
 - **itemBuyFrequency and multipleItemBuyFrequency**

-**Outliers:**
+**Anomalies**
 - **leastAmountPaid**: In the box plots outliers reach values around 80,000, which is significantly higher than the highest values in `monthlyPaid` or `accountTotal`.

 - **monthlyPaid**: The description "Total amount paid by the user every month" is vague.
 It is unclear whether this refers to a fixed amount or an average.

-**Anomalies**
-- **leastAmountPaid vs. accountTotal**: `leastAmountPaid` has higher values than `accountTotal`, which is illogical.
-The least amount paid in a single transaction should not exceed the total amount spent since registration.

 #### b) ScatterPlot & Correlation
 To further investigate any missed relationships or anomalies, we will conduct a multivariate analysis.